hyperledger/caliper/docs/vNext/DeclarativeWorkloadModule.md

 |:-------------|:-----|:----------|
 |options.format|string|Specifies format and placeholders for variables.
 Placeholders are specified using this syntax: `{variable_no}`.
 1-based indexing of the `parts` list is used for this purpose.|
 |options.parts |list  |Specifies variable and parameter reference value providers for use in string|

+## Implementing the DeclarativeWorkloadModuleBase class

+### submitWithArguments

+The `DeclarativeWorkloadModuleBase` is exported as a module.
+In order to use it, `submitWithArguments()` needs to be implemented by the user.
+It accepts `generatedArguments` during a Caliper run.